FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

         * `profile`
             * `enabled` - (Optional)
             * `required` - (Optional)
-    - `unknown_scope_policy` (Optional) Controls the policy for handling unknown scopes on an OAuth request.
+    - `unknown_scope_policy` Controls the policy for handling unknown scopes on an OAuth request.
 The possible values are:
       - `Allow` - Unknown scopes will be allowed on the request, passed through the OAuth workflow, and written to the resulting tokens without consent.
       - `Remove` - Unknown scopes will be removed from the OAuth workflow, but the workflow will proceed without them.
       - `Reject` - Unknown scopes will be rejected and cause the OAuth workflow to fail with an error.
-    - `scope_handling_policy` (Optional) Controls the policy for handling of OAuth scopes when populating JWTs and the UserInfo response.
+    - `scope_handling_policy` Controls the policy for handling of OAuth scopes when populating JWTs and the UserInfo response.
 The possible values are:
       - `Compatibility` - OAuth workflows will populate JWT and UserInfo claims in a manner compatible with versions of FusionAuth before version 1.50.0.
       - `Strict` - OAuth workflows will populate token and UserInfo claims according to the OpenID Connect 1.0 specification based on requested and consented scopes.
 * `registration_configuration` - (Optional)